Goodbye-ee

 (He waves goodby and sings the chorus)

 John Mullen, The Show Must Go On!
 Popular Song in Britain during the First World War, French edition 2012; English edition, Ashgate, 2015, p.
-161, comments, "It is not easy to analyse this song, with the terrible repetition of a deformed 'Goodbye' (pronounced in baby talk, perhaps), the jaunty meolody, jokey references to death and forced rhymes.
-One has the impression of a pain which cannot be described, where fare is the only option for emotional survival.
+161, comments, "It is not easy to analyse this song, with the terrible repetition of a deformed 'Goodbye' (pronounced in baby talk, perhaps), the jaunty melody, jokey references to death and forced rhymes.
+One has the impression of a pain which cannot be described, where fate is the only option for emotional survival.
 The signs of his grade (lieutenant's pips) count for little in the context of his pathetic and helpless farewell.
 He uses upper-class slang and is being mocked, yet the audience is singing along this chorus and revisiting, in comic tone, the many Goodbyes they have had to live through."

 "Nah-poo"/"Napoo" is explained as soldier's slang for "all gone, a degradation of French "il n'y en a plus."